juderozario08/Year2ObsidianNotes/CPS 590/Chapter 4.md

 ## Processes and Threads
 - **Resource Ownership**
 	- Includes a virtual address space that hold the process image(PCB)
-	- OS performs a protection function to prevent interference between processes wrt resources
+	- OS performs a protection function to prevent interference between processes resources
 - **Scheduling/Execution**
 	- Execution path that maybe interleaved with other processes
 	- Process has an execution state and a dispatching priority and that is controlled by the OS